A guide to events in Southern Arizona this weekend

 Where: Historic Fourth Avenue

 Hundreds of vendors will line 4th avenue, traveling from around the country.
 Expect to see plenty of art, food, and unique crafts that will also be available for purchase.
 Expect delays when driving in the area.
-More details can be found here.
+More details can be found at fourthavenue.org.

 Ballet Tucson Spring Concert: